sandoche/Darkmode.js/README.md

 ```

 ## ▶️ Methods
 If you don't want to show the widget and enable/disable Darkmode programatically you can use the method `toggle()`.
 You can also check if the darkmode is activated with the method `isActivated()`.
-See them in action in the following action.
+See them in action in the following example.
 ```javascript
 const darkmode =  new Darkmode();
 darkmode.toggle();